CHARTER OF THE CITY OF DELAWARE CITY

 Sec.
 7-03.
 City Secretary.

 The Mayor shall appoint with the advice and consent of a majority of all members of Council an officer of the City who shall have the title City Secretary.
 The City Secretary shall be appointed at the first regular Council meeting in April or the organizational meeting for a term of two (2) years.
-The City Secretary shall give notice of Council meetings to its members and the public, keep minutes of Council meetings and hearings and all official proceedings, file and keep in a safe place the Seal of the City, attest the same when authorized by Council, keep all papers and documents relative to the affairs of the City which shall be deemed appropriate to be kept in his/her office, and perform such other duties as may be designated by the Mayor and Council, City Manager, this Charter or ordinance.
+The City Secretary shall keep the minutes of Council meetings, hearings, and all official proceedings, and shall record said minutes in typewritten documents.
+The City Secretary shall attest to said minutes, and shall deliver said minutes to City Staff for appropriate distribution and filing.
+The City Secretary shall have access to the Seal of the City.
 The responsibilities and duties of the City Secretary may be assigned to or combined with another office or department of the City government upon approval of the Mayor and Council.
 The City Secretary may be removed from office by the Mayor and three (3) members of Council or four (4) members of Council.

 Sec.
 7-04.
 City Treasurer.

 The Mayor shall appoint with the advice and consent of a majority of all members of Council an officer of the City who shall have the title City Treasurer.
 The City Treasurer shall be appointed at the first regular Council meeting in April or organizational meeting for a term of two (2) years.
-The City Treasurer shall keep a true, accurate and detailed account of all monies received and all monies paid out by the City in all its activities and for all its departments, offices and agencies; shall preserve all vouchers and financial records, but under a records disposal program and schedule approved by the Mayor and Council, may periodically destroy such records and vouchers.
-The City Treasurer shall make such reports at such time as the Mayor and Council and City Manager shall direct and which shall keep the City Government and the public informed of the financial condition of the City.
-The City Treasurer shall have such other duties as may be prescribed by this Charter, by law or by ordinance.
-The City Treasurer shall be custodian of all funds of the City, and shall deposit them on a regular basis in banking institutions located in the City, as designated by the Mayor and Council.
-The books, records and accounts of the City Treasurer shall be open at all times to inspection by the members of the Mayor and Council and the public under such regulations as the Mayor and Council may prescribe.
+The City Treasurer shall monitor the City Manager and other City employees who perform functions related to the finances and accounting of the City, and shall review all expenses submitted by City employees who perform such accounting functions.
+The City Treasurer may also review and sign checks of the City, review supporting information relating to City expenditures, review and approve finance reports submitted to the City Council, and consult with and assist the Auditor as necessary.
+The City Treasurer shall maintain a record of all regularly prepared financial reports and such other financial statements as the Mayor and Council and City Manager shall direct and which shall keep the City Government and the public informed of the financial condition of the City.
+The books, records and accounts of the City shall be open at all times to inspection by the members of the Mayor and Council and the public under such regulations as the Mayor and Council may prescribe.
 The City Treasurer may be removed from office by the Mayor and three (3) members of Council or four (4) members of Council.